CNugteren/CLBlast/README.md

 CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
 It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
 CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.
 See [the CLBlast website](https://cnugteren.github.io/clblast) for performance reports on various devices as well as the latest CLBlast news.

-This preview-version is not yet tuned for all OpenCL devices: __out-of-the-box performance on some devices might be poor__.
+This preview-version is not yet tuned for all OpenCL devices: __if out-of-the-box performance is poor, please run the tuners first__.
 See below for a list of already tuned devices and instructions on how to tune yourself and contribute to future releases of the CLBlast library.

 Why CLBlast and not clBLAS or cuBLAS?